 Skip to Content

-Most of John Bauer’s art are watercolours of prints in monochrome or muted colours.
+Most of John Bauer’s art is watercolours of prints in monochrome or muted colours.
 The art and illustrations helped broaden an appreciation and understanding of Scandinavian mythology and landscape.

-This stunning 1905 John Bauer art print is painted an art Nouveau style.
+This stunning 1905 John Bauer art print is painted in an Art Nouveau style.
 It is a mythological painting of the Nordic goddess Freyja.

 Freyja is probably the most important goddess in Norse mythology.
 Beautiful and many-functioned, she features heavily as a fertility goddess stemming from her place in the Vanir family of the gods.